 If your vet determines that your dog is overweight, they will prescribe a diet and exercise regimen to help get them back on track.
 Here are a few things you can do to help your dog lose weight.

-Keep to strict exercise schedule for your dogs, including twice daily walks and playtime outside.
+Keep to a strict exercise schedule for your dogs, including twice daily walks and playtime outside.

 Diet & Feeding